Nebo15/qbill.docs/source/index.md

 ## Token and ID lengths and formats

 In order to avoid interruptions in processing, it's best to make minimal assumptions about what our gateway-generated tokens and identifiers will look like in the future.
 The length and format of these identifiers – including payment method tokens and transaction IDs – can change at any time, with or without advance notice.
-However, it is safe to assume that they will remain 1 to 64 alphanumeric characters.
+However, it is safe to assume that they will remain 1 to 64 upper- and lowercase alphanumeric characters with minuses (```-```) and underscores (```_```).

 ## Geographic Redundancy and Optimization